 As a girl that is a little flat chested, I know of some dos and don’ts.
 Deep v-necks, and very loose clothing usually makes you look flatter.
 Ruffles on shirts, empire/high waisted clothing, and gathering and cinching work magic.

 Some examples of dos:

 And if you want to look more feminine, please do not overdo it or learn to do it right.
 It has the opposite effect otherwise.
 I live in a pretty tolerant and diverse city and I have grown up around plenty of transgenders.
 I have absolutely no problem with it.
 However, a solid minority wears obnoxiously bright and poorly put on lipstick with a ton of eyeshadow that does not look good on anyone.
 Experiment with any dramatic clothing or makeup before you leave the house.
-It’s perfectly fine to wear heavy makeup or dramatic clothing as long as it’s worn well.posted about 2 years ago
+It’s perfectly fine to wear heavy makeup or dramatic clothing as long as it’s worn well.posted over 2 years ago

 The best things to do with fashion in this case is to dress as genetic women your own age and weight would dress.
 Well that and find your particular style.
 Shop at places that cater to women your age.
 That means maybe Forever 21 and the like.
 Avoid old-lady shops like Kohls.